Here are some words you are likely to run into:

 If your loan or account is ‘in arrears’, that means you’ve missed one or more payments.
 The total arrears is the total amount that you are behind, therefore if you missed a $100 payment last month and a $100 payment this month, your total arrears is $200.

 You want to avoid being in arrears - it’s not great for your credit score, and can cause further fees.
+If you think you might fall behind on repayments it's a good idea to contact your lender as soon as possible.

 An ‘asset’ is something of long-term value that is owned by you, or your business.
 This is often also called ‘collateral’.